LeeMorinUCF/QMB3311S22/demo_27_Review/README.md

 ### Multi-parameter Optimization with multiple loops

-See Exercise 6 in the
+See Exercises 3, 4 and 5 in the
 [Midterm Exam](https://github.com/LeeMorinUCF/QMB3311S22/tree/main/midterm_exam)
 and
-Exercise 5 and 6 of
+Exercises 3 and 4 of
 [Assignment 5](https://github.com/LeeMorinUCF/QMB3311S22/tree/main/assignment_05)